SamClassicPatch/SuperProject/README.md

 Building instructions are available here: https://github.com/DreamyCecil/SE1-ModSDK/wiki/Building

 > [!NOTE]
+> A lot of batch scripts in the repository (`.bat`) utilize [7-Zip](https://www.7-zip.org/) in order to pack files into ZIP archives.
+Make sure to install it and specify a path to it in the environment variables for the scripts to work.

+> [!TIP]
 > After the project is built for the `Release_TSE107` configuration, you can apply the patch to your build of TSE 1.07 one level above by using the `DeployToBin.bat` script (e.g. to `C:/SeriousSam` if this repository resides in `C:/SeriousSam/SuperProject`).

 # License